ideadesignmedia/memory-mcp/README.md

 - memory-forget
   - Delete a memory by `id`.
 Consider recalling/listing first if you need to verify the item.
+  - Tip: Do not create a new memory to indicate "forgotten"—delete the original instead.

 - memory-export
   - Export all memories for an owner as a JSON array.
 Useful for backup/migration.